pat-s/antergos_setup_guide/README.md

 Browser: `pac install vivaldi-snapshot`
 Dock: `pac install latte-dock` ([KDE only] If you prefer a dock layout over the default layout) Twitter client: `pac install corebird`

+## 3.3 Editors

+**Note:** This section may change over time as I categorize myself as a beginner in the wide world of editors.

+Editors are an important topic so I devote an extra section to them.
+You can use editors to only edit text files but they can also be used as an IDE for coding.
+There are many editors out there, all loved by a certain amount of people.

+Here's a list of the most common ones (this list does not claim to be complete):

+* Vim
+* Emacs
+* Sublime Text
+* Atom
+* Kate (KDE default)
+* Nano
+* etc.

+Some are more tailored towards programmers and command-line action, some are more tailored towards a nice GUI experience.

+### 3.3.1 Sublime Text 3

+Recently I started to use [Sublime Text 3](www.sublimetext.com) as my system editor.
+This means all files that are not bound to a different application are opened by SublimeText3.
+Although SublimeText is not free anymore since v3, you can find free license keys on the web.
+I like it because its very fast, has nice extensions (packages that are well maintained) and comes with a killer feature (for all server admins): Opening of remote files via [rsub/rmate](https://github.com/henrikpersson/rsub).
+You can find my user settings [here](https://gist.github.com/pat-s/b6026fa370193b8ce260b0115903e022).
+A downside is that is is not capable of displaying HTML or PDF files and does not come with an auto-compile feature if you are editing markdown files.

+### 3.3.2 Atom

+Thats why I use [Atom](https://atom.io) for all text editing + compiling.
+It is completely free and also relies heavily on user packages.
+However, finding properly maintained packages is a bit tedious.
+Once configured correctly, it does a great job for all kind of writing (LaTeX, Markdown) as it has some neat packages for auto-reload of HTML and PDF files.
+I usually have two panes open: On the left I edit my document and on the right I have the live preview.
+You can check [my settings](https://gist.github.com/pat-s/7cb029b98f66f0783f90b5744ad2bcce) and discover some packages that you may find useful.

 # 4. R